ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 To enable these algorithms for Policy Studio, remove "TLSv1" and "TLSv1.1" from the `jdk.tls.disabledAlgorithms` property in the INSTALL_DIR/policystudio/jre/lib/security/java.security file.

+### OpenSSL upgrade to version 3.0.3

+OpenSSL has been upgraded to OpenSSL 3.0.3.
+The following are the major changes in API Gateway related to this upgrade:

+#### Support of legacy algorithms

+Cryptographic algorithms, such as DES, MD2, and RC2 are considered legacy and their use is strongly discouraged.
+The legacy algorithms are still available in OpenSSL 3.0.3.
+For more information see, [OpenSSL, Legacy algorithms](https://www.openssl.org/docs/man3.0/man7/migration_guide.html#Legacy-Algorithms).

+Legacy algorithms support is provided by legacy library, which is delivered with API Gateway and referenced by the environmental variable `OPENSSL_MODULES`.

+The legacy cryptographic algorithms DES and RC2, used for PKCS12 creation in API Gateway, are replaced by AES256.
+DES and RC2 algorithms are still supported when reading PKCS12 files encrypted with legacy algorithms.

+#### Support of legacy engines

+OpenSSL 3.0 introduced the Provider concept, which conflicts with the APIs used to support engines.
+These APIs are deprecated, but still supported by legacy engines libraries delivered with API Gateway.
+The environmental variable `OPENSSL_ENGINES` is added to reference the legacy engines.
+For more details on legacy engines, see [OpenSSL, Support of legacy engines](https://www.openssl.org/docs/man3.0/man7/migration_guide.html#Support-of-legacy-engines).

+#### OpenSSL configuration

+OpenSSL configuration shipped with API Gateway (openssl.cnf) enables support of legacy algorithms and engines by default.
+Customized OpenSSL configurations should reflect this change.

+{{< alert title="Note" color="primary" >}}
+Running API Gateway in FIPS mode is not yet supported.
+{{< /alert >}}

+For more details on changes in OpenSSL 3.0.3, see [OpenSSL, Changelog](https://www.openssl.org/news/changelog.html#openssl-30).

 ### New system property to propagate API Manager security Invoke Policy generated headers

 The ticket RDAPI-23601, from the [November 2021](/docs/apim_relnotes/20211130_apimgr_relnotes/#other-fixed-issues) release, added a functionality to propagate the headers (http.headers) generated as part of an Inbound security Invoke Policy execution for further processing by API Manager, resulting in the original request headers being overwritten.